Reinforcement Learning for on-line Sequence Transformation: Conclusions

 \section{Conclusions}

-In this paper, we have presented the RLST architecture that transforms on-line sequences of arbitrary length.
+In this paper, we have presented the RLST architecture that transforms on-line sequences of arbitrary length without the need to define the trade-off between delay and quality.
 In the transformation process, it makes sequential decisions about whether to read an input token or write an output token.
 The architecture learns to make these decisions with reinforcement.
-In the experimental study, the architecture was compared with state-of-the-art machine translation methods, namely the transformer and the autoencoder with attention.
+The experimental study compared the architecture with state-of-the-art machine translation methods, namely the Transformer and the encoder-decoder with attention.
 Benchmark datasets taken from Tatoeba and IWSLT with seven language pairs were employed in the experiments.
-The RLST architecture solved a~more difficult problem of on-line transformation than the reference methods, which produced output tokens knowing the entire source sequence.
+The RLST architecture solved a~more complex problem of on-line transformation than the reference methods, which produced output tokens knowing the entire source sequence.
 Even so, RLST produced translations of comparable quality.
 It also outperformed reference architectures in tests with long sentences (longer than 22 words) taken from Tatoeba.
 That confirms that it is particularly well suited to applications in which transformation of sequences of arbitrary lengths and/or on-line is required.